 I love group fitness classes, but I find that I’m most consistent when I’m working out at home.
 I’m a NASM certified personal trainer, and I have a lot of fun trying and evaluating new workout programs.
-Lately, I’ve been following the Tighter Together plan, but next month I’m going to participate in the Tone It Up challenge.
+Lately, I’ve been following The Sculpt Society plan, but next month I’m going to participate in the Tone It Up challenge.
 No matter what style of workout you’re looking for or how much space you have in your house, there is a workout option for you!

 If you’re just getting started or you’re considering building a home gym, here are my tips to make the most of your at-home workouts!

 Find the right workout style for you your space